MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-security-guidelines.md

 - Customers can be given guidelines detailing how to interact with the bot safely.

-## Bot Framework security guidelines
+## Bot-specific security guidelines

+The following areas are covered by some standard security best practices Bot Framework applications.

-The following guidelines describe the Bot Framework best practice security measures.
-See also [Security and Privacy FAQs](~/v4sdk/bot-service-resources-faq-security.md).
+For additional information, see the [Security and Privacy FAQ](~/v4sdk/bot-service-resources-faq-security.md).

-### Bot connector authentication
+### Bot Connector authentication

-The bot connector service assures that messages are exchanged securely between the bot and the channels (users).
-A bot communicates with the bot connector service using HTTP over a secure channel (SSL/TLS).
-As a bot developer, you **must implement the security procedures** described in the [Authentication](~/rest-api/bot-framework-rest-connector-authentication.md) article to enable your bot to securely exchange messages with the bot connector and ultimately with the users.
+The Bot Connector service assures that messages are exchanged securely between the bot and the channels (users).
+A bot communicates with the channel using HTTPS.
+As a bot developer, you **must implement the security procedures** described in the [Authentication](~/rest-api/bot-framework-rest-connector-authentication.md) article to enable your bot to securely exchange messages with the Bot Connector service and the users.

 > [!WARNING]
 > If you are writing your own authentication code, it is critical that you implement all security procedures correctly.
 By implementing all steps described in the [Authentication](~/rest-api/bot-framework-rest-connector-authentication.md) article, you can mitigate the risk of an attacker being able to read messages that are sent to your bot, send messages that impersonate your bot, and steal secret keys.